 Step 5 – Pack the cage with straw

-What are they trying at RHS Gardens?
+What are we doing at RHS Gardens?

-Russell Watkins, Team at
+Russell Watkins, Team Leader at

 “The clumps that were left alone, with their old foliage, survived completely unharmed, although they looked a bit messy.
 We tidied up a clump near the path and even though frost killed it back to ground level, it’s almost the same size as the others again now.”